Home » Garden » Making Leaf Mold When Doing Fall Clean-Up

 • Maturation Time: Leaf mold takes longer to mature, typically between six months to two years, compared to the quicker maturation of regular compost.

-I use both to feed my perennials, shrubs, and trees versus using fertilizer.
-To me, feeding plants starts with really good soil quality as opposed to pumping them up with artificial nutrition.
+I use both leaf litter mulch and compost in my garden to feed my perennials, shrubs, and trees, rather than relying on fertilizers.
+To me, feeding plants starts with building really good soil quality as opposed to pumping them up with artificial nutrition.

-Here are some of the benefits of making your own leaf litter mold.
+Here are some of the specific benefits of composting leaves in your garden:

-• Improved Soil Structure Leaf mold improves soil structure by increasing its water-holding capacity and aeration.
+• Improved Soil Structure: Leaf mold enhances soil structure by increasing its water-holding capacity and aeration.
 This makes it easier for plant roots to access nutrients and water.

 • Environmentally Friendly: Leaf mold composting is an eco-friendly way to reuse yard waste, reducing the need for landfill disposal and chemical fertilizers.